Our Team

 Carlie Collins

-Carlie is a provisional psychologist with an 18-year journey dedicated to improving the lives of children and young people.
+Carlie is a psychologist with a 19-year journey dedicated to improving the lives of children and young people.
 Her professional path has taken her across various settings, including early intervention clinics and the education system, where she has built her skills and enriched her passion for helping individuals flourish, by aligning with their personal goals and strengths.
 Carlie’s expertise lies in working with children and young people who are navigating the complex landscape of Autism, ADHD, Anxiety, and Developmental Trauma.
 Carlie values understanding people’s unique needs, which allows her to provide tailored support and guidance.

 Carlie applies a diverse range of therapy modalities to individuals of all ages dealing with various mental health challenges.
 Her therapeutic areas of interest include Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Schema Therapy.